 Based at Middlebury College’s Center for Teaching, Learning & Research, the Digital Liberal Arts (DLA) is a faculty-driven, student-focused, staff-inclusive effort to foster innovative digital scholarship.

 We consult on, fund, and support projects by faculty, staff, and students; generate new ways to bring students into digital scholarship in the liberal arts; assist with teaching and curricular development; coordinate faculty and student connections to technologists at Middlebury; and help to link digital research and teaching to civically engaged public work.
-The DLA organizes ongoing events, a digital fluencies series, a blog, and a newsletter.
-Acting Director Michael Kramer, Assistant Professor of the Practice in Digital History/Digital Humanities, is available for consultation at any stage of a project.
+The DLA organizes ongoing events, a blog, and a newsletter.

 Philosophy: The DLA encourages faculty, students, and staff at Middlebury to harness digital technologies to push scholarship and learning forward at the institution.
 Sometimes this involves using aspects of computation or multimedia tools to probe deeply into a specialized topic of research or teaching; at other times DLA helps research or teaching move in more interdisciplinary directions.
 We offer consultation at any stage of a digital project, whether one receives DLA funding or not.
 Consultation can include: guidance for adopting best practices; help framing digital modes of research or curricular design; assistance in developing work plans; and connections to other faculty, students, and technologists at Middlebury.
 The DLA’s overarching goal is to facilitate communities of digital scholarly practice in order to advance all levels of research, teaching, and learning at Middlebury.